VfB Stuttgart: 2019–present: Re-emergence

-The club began 2024–25 season with a heartbreaking 4–3 shootout loss in the 2024 DFL-Supercup to Leverkusen after a 2–2 draw in regular time, a competition they qualified in lieu of finishing 2nd in the league the previous season.
-They were not unable to repeat the heroics of last time, as the club finished in 9th, even setting a miserable club record of six straight defeats in Bundesliga home games.
+The club began 2024–25 season with a 4–3 shootout loss in the 2024 DFL-Supercup to Leverkusen after a 2–2 draw in regular time, a competition they qualified for due to finishing second in the league the previous season.
+They were unable to repeat the heroics of the previous season, as the club finished in ninth, even setting a miserable club record of six straight defeats in Bundesliga home games.
 They finished 26th in the 2024–25 UEFA Champions League league phase, missing out on knockout playoffs after a 4–1 defeat to PSG on final matchday.
-Their Champions League campaign included a memorable 1–0 away win against Juventus FC.
-However, the club still qualified for Europe as they broke an 18-year long trophy drought by winning the 2024–25 DFB-Pokal, winning 4–2 against third-tier side Arminia Bielefeld in the final, thus qualifying for 2025–26 UEFA Europa League and for hosting the newly renamed Franz Beckenbauer Supercup against league winners Bayern Munich in the 2025 edition.
+Their Champions League campaign included a 1–0 away win against Juventus FC.
+However, the club still qualified for Europe as they broke an 18-year long trophy drought by winning the 2024–25 DFB-Pokal, winning 4–2 against third-tier side Arminia Bielefeld in the final, which qualified them for 2025–26 UEFA Europa League and for hosting the newly renamed Franz Beckenbauer Supercup against league winners Bayern Munich in the 2025 edition.